HuMingLab/ecDNAcaller/README.md

 ## Alternative Method

-We recently developed a neural network-based method to achieve a more specific and efficient ecDNA detection.
+We recently developed a neural network-based method that utilizes ideas from image classification as well as logistic regression above to achieve a more specific and efficient ecDNA detection.

+### Usage

 Before running the script, please have **PyTorch** and **scipy** installed in addition to the packages listed above.